 A comfortable private AHDB staff area was produced with indoor and outdoor seating, well stocked sandwich chillers, hot and cold drinks machine, lockable storage as well as staff only toilets.

-“We’ve had fantastic feedback about the quality of the stand, the innovative displays of our work and how easily our staff were able to engage with levy payers and industry stakeholders over the two days.
-Winning best stand at the show was just the icing on the cake.”
+“We’ve had fantastic feedback about the quality of the stand, the innovative displays of our work and how easily our staff were able to engage with levy payers and industry stakeholders over the two days.”

 AHDB Cereals and Oilseeds Director Rebecca Geraghty.